 How does cpanel-based web hosting operate?

 For your information, it's useful to be aware that most of the cPanel-based hosting offers on the current hosting market are generated by a very unsubstantial business segment (when it comes to annual money flow) called reseller hosting.
 Reseller site hosting is a sort of a small-sized marketing niche, which supplies a big amount of different web hosting brand names, yet furnishing exactly the same thing: chiefly cPanel web hosting services.
 This is bad news for everyone.
 Why?
 Owing to the fact that at least 98 percent of the website hosting offers on the whole website hosting market furnish one and the very same service: cPanel.
 There's no difference at all.
 Even the cPanel-based website hosting price tags are alike.
 Very identical.
 Leaving for those who demand a top web hosting service almost no other web page hosting platform/Control Panel option.
-So, there is only one single fact: out of more than two hundred thousand website hosting brands all over the world, the non-cPanel based ones are less than 2%!
-Less than 2%, mind that one...
+So, there is only one single fact: out of more than two hundred thousand website hosting brands all over the world, the non-cPanel based ones are less than 2, mind that one...

 Two hundred thousand "web site hosting companies", all cPanel-based, yet distinctly branded